Lulu Integration

 3. The ‘public’ URL to your interior

-By ‘public’ we’re referring to a URL that can be publicly accessed without any login/protection.
+By ‘public’, we’re referring to a URL that can be publicly accessed without any login/protection.

 Amazon S3 works well, as would your own website hosting the files.